Do you have a blocked nose? This handy trick could help relieve you

 There's plenty of colds and flu doing the rounds at the moment with the HSE warning this week that flu season is at its peak in Ireland, although it's not thought to be as serious as other years.

 There's very few things more inconveniencing than a blocked nose and general congestion while in work or school.
 Aside from the fact that it's going to adversely affect your mood and turn you into a grumpy bastard, the nasal tone and constant use of tissues will be enough to drive anyone mad.

 There are some decongestants available on the market, which vary in effectiveness, but other than that, the masses of people just have to grin and bear it while your immune system wages war on your cold/flu at the expense of your nasal passage.

-Speaking to Men's Health, she revealed the quickest way to get rid of a congested nose.
+Speaking to Men's Health, she revealed what she believes is the quickest way to get rid of a congested nose.

 She revealed that using your thumb and your finger, you should press gently press the area between your eyebrows for three to four seconds, then press your tongue against the roof of your mouth.
 Alternate between the two actions for 20 seconds and it will make breathing through your nose easier.